 You'll make the best choice, one decision at a time

 Each new year brings about thoughts of what you can do to change yourlife at home for the better — things like waking up earlier, not Instagramming until exhaustion every night, doing the dishes as soon as you finish eating, or promising yourself to declutter on the regular.
 But instead of saying you're going to do it all perfectly right out the gate for the entire year (hello, pressure), why not just promise yourself to take it one decision at a time, and try to make the best choice you can each time you're faced with a decision?

 Faced with the choice of watching Netflix for another hour or getting another hour of sleep?
 Close that laptop no matter how appealing it is.
 Could use an extra five minutes to straighten up your living room or peruse Instagram?
 Try to choose those actions that will have positive impacts on your future, even if that clashes with stuff you'd rather be doing in the present!

 You'll be grateful for the good things, and be extra grateful for the crummy things

-It's easy to be grateful for big open windows that let lots of light in.
-Wood floors.
-And all the wonderful things that make living at home a lovely and delightful experience.
-But what's harder — but perhaps even more vital to practice — is being grateful for the kind of crummy things.
+It's easy to be grateful for wood floors, big open windows that let lots of light in, and all the wonderful things that make living at home a lovely and delightful experience.
+But what's harder — and perhaps even more vital to practice — is being grateful for the kinda crummy things.
 Why?
 Because it gets you into the important practice of seeing that tough, crummy things teach us the best lessons.

 Being grateful for ample space for all your stuff is fine, but being grateful for a tiny home that's not enough room for all your stuff but makes you get creative and regularly declutter could be even better!
 Loving your neighborhood is peachy, but loving that you had to move into your not-favorite neighborhood but have now explored a new part of your city is even funner, no?
 Just remember to thank those lesson-teaching elements to your home this year, too.